OData/odata.net/docs/designs/2025-06-odata-writer-new-architecture.md

 - What is the cost of the running the state machine (if the implementation is synchronous, the cost should be negligible)
 - What about `ref structs` like `Span<T>`?
 Using `async`/`await` means we cannot use them in async method signatures.

+Options:

+- Keep everything async
+- Support different implementations
+- How does `JsonSerializer.SerializeAsync()` implement its re-entrant writing to flush occasionally?